 International Students

 The Office of International Student Services (ISS) assists international students, faculty and staff in understanding and complying with U.S. immigration laws and regulations, as well as related resources.
-The ISS office is committed to keeping our international students informed of relevant immigration changes and has developed an Immigration News and Travel Advisories website to provide valuable resources and support specifically for our F-1 visa international students.
+The ISS office is committed to keeping our international students informed of relevant immigration changes and has developed an Immigration News and Travel Advisories website to provide valuable resources and support specifically for our F-1 and J-1 visa international students.
 Students are always welcome to make an appointment with their Immigration Advisor, call the ISS office, or stop by during Walk-In Hours if they have any questions or concerns.

 Undocumented or DACA Students

 The UIS Undocumented Student Liaison is Daniel Aguilar, dagui2@uis.edu or (217) 206-6333.
+Please reach out if you have any questions or concerns.

 External Resources